Rifat-Zaman263/YT_downloader/README.md

 # YT_downloader
-This is e extension that you have to add in your Chrome/Brave browser to download YouTube video
+This is an extension that you have to add in your Chrome/Brave browser to download YouTube video

 How to use
 1) Download the "tubly_downloader_v1.5.3.zip" file